ccwang002/cptac3-gbm-analysis/201907_tcga_gbm_gene_quantification/README.md

 # 201907_tcga_gbm_gene_quantification

-Using the following GDC query:
+The files under `tcga_gbm_gdc_manifest` were generated on GDC Portal using the following query:

     cases.project.project_id in ["TCGA-GBM"]
     and files.analysis.metadata.read_groups.read_length >= 76